Welcome to our NEW support portal! We are now SonicWall, with a dedicated support site. Learn more.

 For definition of MX record, please go to the link below for more explanation

 At this point, you would have to publish the new MX record that we’ve created with your ISP.
 In this example, system administrator sets the MX record for Soniclab.us domain with (A) record that we activated.
 Most ISP provides DNS management web console that allows system administrator to edit the MX record but if not please contact your ISP.
-Click here for a KB article for more details.
+Click here for an article for more details.

 |In the above MX record example, if your registered domain name is soniclab.us.snwlhosted.com or soniclab.us.snwlhostedeu.com, then the outbound host will be,|